The complete guide to email disclaimer laws in Canada

 In addition, all electronic marketing messages need to clearly identify the sender, include the sender’s contact information, and provide an unsubscribe mechanism unless fully exempted from the Act.
 As a result, this legislation is far broader than others, such as CAN-SPAM, which is just targeted at emails.

 In addition, all electronic marketing messages need to:

 Clearly identify the sender

 Provide an unsubscribe mechanism unless fully exempted from the Act (usually through an email disclaimer)

 Why is this important?

-Canada's Anti-Spam Law is designed with consumers in mind, giving them complete control over their email messages.
-It allows anyone to stop any email marketing communications they have not explicitly opted in to receiving.
+Canada’s Anti-Spam Law is designed with consumers in mind, giving them complete control over their email messages.
+It allows anyone to stop email marketing communications they’ve not explicitly opted into receiving.